okcashpro/okcash-oldsrc-history/README.md

 *OKCash

-OKCash is a new and easy to use crypto-currency similar to Bitcoin and Dogecoin improved with a POS reward system.
+OKCash is a new and easy to use crypto-currency similar to Bitcoin improved with a POS reward system.

 More info: